azka-siddiqui/azka-siddiqui/README.md

 #### About Me
 - 🔭 Going deep into ML specifically deep learning
-- 🌱 Learning more about Blockchain and Web 3 development
 - 👩‍💻 Doing research @ UofT on smart grid security systems and anomaly detection using machine learning
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love experimenting with recipes and run my own small-baking business on the side!